420blaze420/tape0002/README.md

 #### Scalability
 * The new wireless network must support the expansion of users, devices and geographical coverage.
+* Option to increase number of access points without controller replacement.

 #### Mandatory and preferred requirements
 * WPA 3 security protocol implementation.